mikaelsundell/3rdparty/readme.md

 make help                 Print all the make options
 ```

-Additionally, a few helpful modifiers alter some build-time options:
+Additionally, a few helpful modifiers:

 ```shell
 make verbose=0 ...
 Show all compilation commands